-World’s climate report card says we’re trying, but urgently need improvement
+World’s Climate Report Card Says We’re Trying, but Urgently Need Improvement

 “I urge governments to carefully study the findings of the report and ultimately understand what it means for them and the ambitious action they must take next,” said Simon Stiell, the U.N. climate head.
 “The global stocktake is a critical moment for greater ambition and accelerating action.”

+The report avoids singling out any individual countries for success or failure, underscoring one of the thorniest dynamics in global climate talks.
+Everyone agrees that the world as a whole should cut emissions faster, but nations sharply disagree over who, exactly, should do more.
+Developing countries like India say that wealthy emitters like the United States and Europe should curtail their fossil fuel use more rapidly.
+American officials, in turn, often point out that China needs to do much more now that it has become the world’s largest emitter by far.

-The man overseeing this year’s climate negotiations, Sultan al-Jaber, is the head of both the Emirates’ biggest renewable energy company and its national oil company, a dual role that has provoked criticism from many environmentalists, who say he is unlikely to be an impartial mediator.
+The man overseeing this year’s negotiations, Sultan al-Jaber, is the head of both the Emirates’ biggest renewable energy company and its national oil company, a dual role that has provoked criticism from many environmentalists, who say he is unlikely to be an impartial mediator.

 Al-Jaber has said he wants countries to triple renewable energy capacity by 2030.
 He also wants nations to agree, for the first time, on a long-term goal of phasing out “unabated” fossil fuels.
 That phrasing would allow for the continued use of oil, coal or gas if companies can capture and bury the emissions those fuels produce — a technology that has struggled to gain traction because of high costs.